Financial-Times/ft-origami/docs/component-spec/modules.md

 Modules *should* have as few subdependencies as possible.
 Where the dependency is required to test the module or view the examples, but not to use it, it should be listed in `devDependencies` not in `dependencies`.

+If any feature of a dependency's subdepencies are used directly then that subdependency *must* also be added as a direct dependency e.g. if your module has `o-ft-typography` as a dependency but makes use of `oFontsInclude()` in its stylesheets then `o-fonts` must also be added as a dependency.

 When listing dependencies in the `dependencies` section of the `bower.json` package configuration, the version requried *must* be specified using an explicit greater-than and less-than pattern, starting with the lowest version that is known to work, and allowing automatic upgrades until the next major version (See [#148](https://github.com/Financial-Times/ft-origami/issues/148))

 Where the dependency is an Origami module that is *also a dependency of many other Origami modules*, it *must* verify and assert the widest version compatibility possible, including maintaining compatibility with earlier versions unless to do so would be impractical.